coveooss/sf-case-assist-cookbook/README.md

 The Demo Flow contains the following screens:

 1. A first screen where the user can enter a Subject and a Description for their case and can see the strength of this Description, using the Description Strength Indicator, as well as the predictions to help classify their case.
 The user can see the predictions for the Case Priority, Case Type, and Case Reason fields as they type in the Subject and Description inputs.
 See [How to Add New Fields for Classification](#how-to-add-new-fields-for-classification) section to learn how to modify these.
 2. A second screen where documents will be suggested to the user based on the case context using the **Coveo Search API**.
-The search results include Generative Answering, Smart Snippets, and Triggers.
-The user can read more about each document with the help of the Quickview and can also leave their feedback on each document.
+The search results include Generative Answering, Smart Snippets, and Notifications.
+The user can read more about each document with the help of the Quickview.
 3. A confirmation screen that the case has been successfully created.

 PS: A Login screen is implemented in both flows.
 It's just a template that you can use to provide a custom login screen to access the case assist flow.